dustinblackman/cargo-run-bin/README.md

 cargo add --features cli cargo-run-bin
 ```

-Ensure the tool binary is added to the workspace.
+Ensure the tool binary is added to the workspace within `Cargo.toml`.

 ```toml
 [workspace]
 members = ["tools/cargo-bin"]
 ```

-Now add an alias!
+Now add an alias in `.cargo/config.toml`.
+If the file doesn't exist yet, then this will be the first entry!

 ```toml
 [alias]